Consumer Protection from Unfair Trading Regulations 2008

-The Consumer Protection from Unfair Trading Regulations 2008 is a statutory instrument in the United Kingdom made under the European Communities Act 1972.
+The Consumer Protection from Unfair Trading Regulations 2008 (SI 2008/1277) is a statutory instrument in the United Kingdom made under the European Communities Act 1972.
 It came into force on 26 May 2008.
-It is effectively the successor to the Trade Descriptions Act 1968, which it largely repeals.
-It is designed to implement the Unfair Commercial Practices Directive, as part of a common set of European minimum standards for consumer protection.
+It is effectively the successor to the Trade Descriptions Act 1968 (c.
+29), which it largely repeals.
+It was designed to implement the Unfair Commercial Practices Directive, as part of a common set of European minimum standards for consumer protection.

 Contents

-The Regulations introduce new rules about consumer protection and the responsibility of businesses to trade fairly.
+The regulations introduce new rules about consumer protection and the responsibility of businesses to trade fairly.
 It places a general duty on traders not to trade unfairly.

 The regulations also include a blacklist of 31 banned trading practices.

 Enforcement

 In February 2011, Safestyle UK became the first company to be prosecuted under the regulations.
-In an action brought by North Lincolnshire Council Trading Standards Department they were found guilty under paragraph 25, (ignoring a request not to return) and fined £4000 with £18000 costs for repeatedly calling on a consumer in Scunthorpe.
+In an action brought by North Lincolnshire Council Trading Standards Department they were found guilty under paragraph 25 (ignoring a request not to return) and fined £4000 with £18,000 costs for repeatedly calling on a consumer in Scunthorpe.